 Royal Palms (SMB) is a casual outside bar.
-Industry Chill Wednesdays with a DJ are particularly busy and there is a DJ and live band on Fridays and live music on Saturday nights.
-They have cabanas and a swimming pool where customers can swim up to the bar.
+Industry Chill Wednesdays with a DJ are particularly busy and there is a DJ and live band on Fridays and Saturday nights.
+They have cabanas and a swimming pool featuring a swim up bar.
 Rehab Sunday pool parties with CI$5 drink specials.
 Sunset DJ sessions from 5.30pm-8pm Wednesdays to Fridays.

 The Wharf (GT) hosts Tuesday salsa nights, with free lessons at 9.30pm.
 Dinner is served from 6pm nightly.
-Don't miss the Tarpon feeding at 9pm.
-On the last Friday of the month the Boogie Night Old School Dance Party starts from 9.30pm.
+Don’t miss the Tarpon feeding at 9pm.
+On the last Friday of the month the Boogie Nights Old School Dance Party starts at 9.30pm

 The Attic (SMB) is a great place to play pool!
 They also have great beer pong (drinking game) tables which are almost always in use.
-There are daily happy hour drink specials and serve food.
+They serve food and offer daily happy hour drink specials.

 Kaibo (North Side) is a really special outing to take your boat and have dinner on the other side of the Island.
-'Upstairs' at Kaibo serves delicious modern European cuisine using local ingredients.
-In addition to the a la carte menu, there is a celebrated five course tasting menu, with a wine pairing option from CI$85 per head.
-Upstairs is open every Thursday, Friday, Saturday and Sunday night.
+‘Upstairs’ at Kaibo serves delicious modern European cuisine using local ingredients.
+In addition to the à la carte menu, there is a five course tasting menu, with a wine pairing option from CI$85 per head.
+‘Upstairs’ is open every Thursday, Friday, Saturday and Sunday night.
 The beach bar downstairs offers a great menu and a fantastic selection of cocktails, including the popular Mudslide!
-They hold a Caribbean BBQ every Tuesday night with 2-for-1 rum punches, buckets of five local beers for CI$18 and live local music between 6pm-9pm that gets the crowd on its feet.
+They hold a Caribbean BBQ every Tuesday night with 2-for-1 rum punches, buckets of five local beers for CI$18 and live local music between 6pm-9pm.
 A water taxi leaves at 6pm from Camana Bay and returns around 9pm.
 A boat and BBQ package costs CI$45.

-George Town Yacht Club at the Barcadere Marina is another great restaurant (with a very popular bar) which you can get to by boat or car.
+George Town Yacht Club at the Barcadere Marina is another great restaurant (with a very popular bar and weekly live music) which you can get to by boat or car.
 The prices are extremely reasonable and it is invariably packed with people you know!